Frequently Asked Questions

 What classes can I transfer in from another college?

-All class credits taken at ABHE and regionally accredited colleges or universities will be transferred depending upon if they fit within the student’s specified academic program.
+All class credits taken at accredited colleges or universities will be transferred depending upon if they fit within the student’s specified academic program.
 A grade of "C" or higher is required and a sufficient amount of credit to fulfill our requirements is needed.
 The college you attended must send an official transcript to Valor for consideration.

 Does Valor Christian College offer internships?